icon-community/ice-substrate/README.md

 rustup target add wasm32-unknown-unknown --toolchain nightly
 ```

-This should be sufficient to get started, refer to [Substrate installation](https://docs.substrate.io/v3/getting-started/installation/) guide for more details if needed.
+This should be sufficient to get started, refer to [Substrate installation](https://docs.substrate.io/v3/getting-started/installation/) guide for more details if needed

 ## Build